 - Related Kialo discussion

 At a glance

-This Kialo discussion develops arguments for and against students wearing school uniforms.
-Students will explore this discussion and play the “devil’s advocate” with a classmate.
-Then, they will write an essay defending the opposite view that they hold on the topic of school uniforms.
+This Kialo discussion presents arguments for and against students wearing school uniforms.
+Students will explore the discussion and play the “devil’s advocate” with a classmate.
+Finally, students will write an essay defending the opposite view that they hold on the topic of school uniforms.

 In this lesson, students will:

 - Learn to defend both sides of an argument.

 No specific prior knowledge is required for this lesson.

 - Make 1 clone of the discussion for each class.

 - If it is important for students to see each other's comments in real time, give them Writer permissions when inviting them to the discussion.